metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 Arguments:

+Takes different argument formats (hash or positional)

 cache => place to store results;
 cache\_duration => how long to store results in the cache (default is 1 hour);
 directory => where the database file is held max\_slurp\_size => CSV/PSV/XML files smaller than this are held in RAM (default is 16K)

 If the arguments are not set, tries to take from class level defaults.

+Checks for abstract class usage.

+Slurp mode assumes that the key column (entry) is unique.
+If it isn't, searches will be incomplete.
+Turn off slurp mode on those databases, by setting a low value for max\_slurp\_size.

+Clones existing objects with or without modifications.
+Uses Carp::carp to log warnings for incorrect usage or potential mistakes.

 ## set\_logger